Music Credits: Ty Segall, “So Alone”

 As any marriage counselor worth their salt will tell you, stuffing things only makes them fester and grow like warty mushrooms of resentment on your heart.
 So by the time you arrive in January, what you’ve been holding on to for the past month or two may feel like a really. big. deal.

 Furthermore, nobody wants to open up a bunch or hard stuff right before the holidays.
-Certainly nobody wants to talk about breaking up.
+Certainly nobody wants to talk about breaking up over the holidays.
 Couples who weren’t in a great place even before the holidays start to feel squeamish about dealing directly with their problems before all the family events and vacation plans.
 Married people “don’t want to scar their kids by ruining Christmas.”
 So they wait, stuffing their feelings and biding their time until the ball drops on a New Year.
-A new start.
+A fresh start.
 A new life.

 And then they blindside their partners with talk of breaking up, or the “big D” in January.

 Do Not Be Afraid of The January Relationship Crisis

 - Use it as an opportunity to resolve issues, and make the changes that need to be made: This can be a “fresh start” for your relationship, just like your other goals and hopes for the new year.

 - Now is the time for a fresh start for your relationship: Talk about the things you haven’t been talking about.
 If you can’t talk about them productively, that’s normal too — that’s what marriage counselors and relationship coaches are here for.
 Get in touch and we can help you communicate, reconnect, and work through it productively.

 - Show your partner how much you love them by staying calm, and letting them know you’re willing to work on it.
 Practice listening non-defensively, and responding to their requests.
 Let them know you’re willing to do whatever it takes to work through it with them.